 It’s time to sell your jewelry.

-Lucky for you, there are quality options for selling fine jewelry online – and that includes gold, platinum, gemstone, diamond, engagement and bridal, and designer jewelry.
+Lucky for you, there are quality options for selling jewelry online – and that includes gold, platinum, gemstone, diamond, engagement and bridal, and designer jewelry.

 After all, unless you are a jeweler, it can be hard to know whether you are getting the best price for your jewelry.
 That is why the industry can have a not-so-good reputation.